cirosantilli/linux-cheat/compile/gcc/index.md

 - Os : optimize for size
 - Ofast : optimize for speed more than O3, *even if it breaks standards*

-best general code optimization method:
+Best general code optimization method:

     gcc -O3 a.c -o a.out

-always use this for production code.
+Always use this for production code.

 ##debugging